-Ylan Chu is a Vietnamese-Canadian pianist from Ottawa.
+Ylan Chu is a Vietnamese born Canadian pianist from Ottawa.
 She has performed as a soloist and chamber musician in Canada, the United States, Spain, and France.
 She made her Carnegie Hall debut in Weill Recital Hall in 2013.
 Ylan has won prizes at the Canadian Music Competition National Finals, Ontario Music Federation Association Competition, and Ontario Registered Music Teachers' Association Provincial Competition.

 She has been heard in music festivals and venues including the National Arts Centre of Canada, British High Commission Ottawa, Orford Arts Centre, and Adamant Music School.
 She has played in masterclasses for renowned pianists and pedagogues such as André Laplante, Jean-Paul Sévilla, John O'Conor, Jane Coop, Jean Saulnier, Maneli Pirzadeh, David Jalbert, Marilyn Engle, Rosella Clini, and Stephen Prutsman.
 As a collaborative pianist, she has performed in masterclasses for Hans Jørgen Jensen, Rennie Regehr, Paul Marleyn, Brian Yoon, Bernard Turgeon, Daniel Taylor, Todd Thomas, Daniel Cabena, Julien LeBlanc, and Laura Loewen.